 The Genius of Theo Angelopoulos, Explained

 If adversity is the crucible of great art, then Greece is as good a place as any to bring us one of the cinema’s great masters.
-It’s checkered past of wartime destruction and prevailing poverty during the 20th century serves as the backbone for Theo Angelopoulos’ unique cinematic vision and, perhaps most admirably, one of his most endearing traits is the sense of humour with which the man handles the tumultuous state of affairs plaguing motherland.
+Its checkered past of wartime destruction and prevailing poverty during the 20th century serves as the backbone for Theo Angelopoulos’ unique cinematic vision and, perhaps most admirably, one of his most endearing traits is the sense of humor with which the man handles the tumultuous state of affairs plaguing motherland.
 His style is as sophisticated as it is unbelievably light and simple on-screen, which speaks of his uncanny understanding for the nuance achievable in the cinematic medium- and though this method buckles under the weight of internal politics in some of his potential great works, the cinema of Theo Angelopoulos remains compelling from his debut in 1970 right up to an untimely swansong with 2008’s the Dust of Time.
 Here’s why.

 Worldbuilding

 In The Travelling Players, an early scene sees the eponymous group of performers settle down in a local café.
 The camera drifts towards the door to follow one of their runaway children, quickly caught outside as a troupe of soldiers enters the town square.
-They sing a marching tune which quietly inspired political inspiration in several members of the group, who quarrel over their beliefs.
+They sing a marching tune, which quietly inspires political inspiration in several members of the group, who quarrel over their beliefs.
 It’s an impeccably directed sequence that, whilst not directly moving the people along, succinctly and cinematically establishes the divisions in the group that will take root with far more venom in said crucial sequences.

 Surrealism